di-dimitrov/Multimodal-Persuasion-Technique-Detection/README.md

 ### Task 2

-The baseline for task 2 simply creates random spans and technique names for the development set.
-No learning is performed.
+TODO

 Run as
 ```
 cd baselines; python3 baseline_task2.py
 ```
-If you submit the predictions of the baseline on the development set to the shared task website, you would get a F1 score of 0.00699.
+If you submit the predictions of the baseline on the development set to the shared task website, you would get a F1 score of XXX.
-If you score the baseline on the training set (uncomment lines 5-6 in baseline_task2.py), you should get a F1 score of 0.038112
 ```
-python3 task-2-semeval21_scorer.py -s ../../baselines/baseline-output-task2-train.txt -r ../../data/training_set_task2.txt -p ../../techniques_list_task1-2.txt
+python3 scorer/task2.py -s baselines/baseline-output-task2-train.txt -r data/training_set_task2.txt -w hierarchy-rewards.txt
 ...
-F1=0.00699
+F1=XXX
 ...
 ```